|Reference : Galileo-based Collision Avoidance System|

 |Wimmershoff, M. [ > > ]|

 |Christen, Fréderic [Université de Liège - ULg > > > Form. doct. sc. ingé. (aérosp. & méca - Bologne)]|

-For the development process of the CA system the Galileo test centre "automotiveGATE" in Aldenhoven, Germany will be used.
-Pseudolites will be installed at the automotiveGATE which provide Galileo-like navigation signals and enable the development and tuning of Galileo based vehicle systems.
-Thus, these systems are available on the market when the Galileo satellite system becomes operative.
+For the development of the CA system the GALILEO test centre “Automotive Gate” in Aldenhoven, Germany will be used.
+On this test area pseudolites will be installed which provide GALILEO-like navigation signals.
+Thus, the development respectively tuning of GALILEO based vehicle systems will be enabled, so that they are available on the market when the GALILEO satellite system becomes operative.